obfusk/apksigcopier/README.md

 $ apksigcopier compare --unsigned foo.apk foo-unsigned.apk
 ```

-NB: copying from an APK signed with `signflinger` to an APK signed with
+NB: copying from an APK v1-signed with `signflinger` to an APK signed with
 `apksigner` works, whereas the reverse fails; see the [FAQ](#faq).

 ### Help